Medium Amplitude Parallel Superposition (MAPS) Rheology, Part 1: Mathematical Framework and Theoretical Examples: Discussion

 To further explore these ideas we consider two (closely-related) oscillatory flow protocols used to systematically characterize nonlinear viscoelasticity: MAOS and LAOS.
 The MAOS experiment utilizes a single tone oscillatory strain as in SAOS to excite weak nonlinearities in the shear stress.
 As we discussed in detail in section \ref{sec:maos}, these can be characterized by four real-valued, frequency dependent quantities termed \textit{intrinsic nonlinearities} \cite{ewoldt-2013}:

 The MAOS experiment samples data from the map: $ f_\mathrm{MAOS} : \mathbb{R} \rightarrow \mathbb{R} ^ 4 $.
-This map describes a one dimensional manifold embedded in the five dimensional space: $ \mathbb{R}^5 $.
+In section \ref{sec:maos}, it was shown that the viscous intrinsic nonlinear functions ($[v_1](\omega)$, $[v_3](\omega)$) compose the real part of the third order complex viscosity along certain rays, and the elastic intrinsic nonlinear functions ($[e_1](\omega)$, $[e_3](\omega)$) compose the imaginary component of the third order complex viscosity along these rays; thus the MAOS experiment's map can be equivalently written as $f_\mathrm{MAOS}$: $\mathbb{R} \rightarrow \mathbb{C}^2$ to closer reflect its similarity to the map represented by SAOS.
+The MAOS map describes a one dimensional manifold embedded in the five dimensional space: $ \mathbb{R}^5 $ (or $\mathbb{R} \times \mathbb{C}^2$).
 It remains to be established whether it is possible to uniquely identify viscoelastic models via this low dimensional manifold \cite{ewoldt-2018}, though recent work has demonstrated that many constitutive models posses unique signatures in their intrinsic nonlinear functions \cite{bharadwaj-2015}.